Adiya-Parveen/TechWriterInsights/Write Right.md

 white space, making your writing more inviting.
 Study good nonfiction writers, and you’ll see that they think in paragraph units, not just sentence units.
 Each paragraph should have its own integrity in both content and structure.

+### The Rewriting Process

+Rewriting is the essence of writing well; it's where the game is won or lost.
+Many writers have an emotional attachment to their first draft, but the reality is that almost every initial sentence has something wrong with it—whether it’s unclear, illogical, verbose, pretentious, or cluttered with clichés.
+Clear writing is the result of meticulous tinkering and refinement.

+Contrary to popular belief, professional writers do rewrite—often extensively.
+They understand that writing is an evolving process, not a finished product.
+The best writing emerges from careful revision and constant improvement.